Guitar Gear 2015

-The ENO chorus, isn’t properly on the board yet, I need to velco it on and buy some George L’s.
-What is great about this chorus, is sounds modern enough for subtle sounds yet has the range to get into Lesile sounds.
+The ENO chorus pedal, isn’t properly on the board yet, I need to velco it on and buy some George L’s.
+This chorus pedal sounds modern enough for subtle sounds yet has the range to get into faux Lesile.
 There’s huge tonal variants in just moving the depth knob.
 [I’ll try to do a video of it soon]

 I’m not sure about Akai Headrush, even if the looping function is pretty neat.
 Also, I’m thinking of replacing the Dano tremolo (after 10 years of good faithful usage!).

 Oh, and the George L’s on the board make it sound better and rock solid!
 Plus, eBay helped to reduce the cost of George L’s by up to 50% which is a bonus.